updiversity/docker-openvpn/README.md

 This Server doesn't relies on clients certificates, but on credential based authentication

-First version is shipped with ldap authentication only, but several authentication methods will be implemented like :
+Current version is shipped with following authentication :
-- mysql
+- httpbasic
-- kerberos
+- httpdigest
-- ssh
+- ldap

-- etc.
+---

 ## How to configure the image